crosstyan/stupid/README.md

 incomplete: not really about Lisp the language, which is boring

-(a deceving chapter title, I know, but can't think of a better one)
+(a deceiving chapter title, I know, but can't think of a better one)

-(a different primitives)
+Let's see what a different set of primitives could give us.

 (Python is the Lisp less cool)

-introduction of the idea of interpreter
+the idea of interpreter, without registers or a flat memory model

 REPL (and Jupyter/nREPL), shell and GUI

 the React idea: UI just a function of state

+interlude: typeclasses/concepts/protocols/interfaces/traits: ad-hoc polymorphism

 map/filter/reduce

-array programming, and there's a language called APL/BQN/J/K (but Matlab & NumPy & Julia are the same idea in disguise)
+interlude: array programming, and there's a language called APL/BQN/J/K (but Matlab & NumPy & Julia are the same idea in disguise)

-typeclasses/concepts/protocols/interfaces/traits: ad-hoc polymorphism

-What's a monad?
+epilogue: What's a monad? (plant a seed, not fully explain, just list some examples) (List, Optional/Maybe, Result/Either)

 (note to self: how to pack these loose ideas together?)